wikitruth/wikitruth/README.md

 wikitruth
 =======

-Quora-like system but with a vetting mechanism to verify facts from trash
+Wikipedia and Quora-like system but with a vetting mechanism to verify facts from trash